Skip to content

 Key points

-• nf-core workflows follow a similar structure
+• nf-core pipelines follow a similar structure

 • Configuration sources are ranked to decide which settings to apply